-The achievement of a threshold performance at Part 2 qualifies a student for a Diploma of Higher Education if he or she leaves the University before completing the subsequent Part.
+The achievement of a threshold performance at Part 2 qualifies a student for a Diploma of Higher Education if they leave the University before completing the subsequent Part.

 Year Abroad

 Students who choose to undertake a placement are required to pass the placement year in order to progress on the programme which incorporates the placement year.
 Students who fail the placement year transfer to the nonplacement year version of the programme.